Last updated March 13, 2020

 I’ve tried a few different free tools for screencasting.
 Some have limitations like watermarks on the video, length restrictions, or restrictions on how you can save or share your work.

-My favourite free tool for screencasting is called Loom.
-This post goes through what Loom is all about and how teachers and students can use this free screencasting software in the classroom.
+My favourite free tool for screencasting is Loom.
+This post goes through what Loom is all about and how teachers and students can use this free screencasting tool in the classroom.

-Disclosure: I have no connections to Loom.
+Disclosure: I have no affiliations with Loom.
 I just like sharing tools that are easy, free, and versatile for teachers and students.